Sleep Coaching and Pacifiers: Sleep Coaching With and Without Them

 No Pincer Grasp?

-I usually tell parents that if you’re going to get rid of the pacifier, start with nights and keep it for naps.
+Start with nights and keep it for naps.
 It’s surprising that this works , but it does.
-If you notice that you’re constantly going in and re-plugging it for naps, then that will be your cue to get rid of it for naps, too.
+If you’re constantly going in and re-plugging it for naps, then that will be your cue to get rid of it for naps, too.

 If you decide to keep the pacifier and he doesn’t have the pincer grasp, then you will be in charge of re-plugging it until he either has the pincer grasp or you decide to wean it.